RedPillAnalytics/checkmate-examples-archive/obi/README.md

 Notes on a few of the parameters below:
 * **domainHome:** Defaults to `<obi.middlewareHome>/user_projects/domains/bi`, but can be configured separately as we've done here.
 * **compatibility:** Options are `12.2.1.4, 12.2.1.3, 12.2.1.2, 12.2.1.1, 12.2.1.0, 11.1.1.9 and 11.1.1.7`.
 There are subtle and not-so-subtle differences in the way Checkmate interacts with OBIEE in the different releases, so this parameter controls that behavior.
-The 11.x functionality and parameters will likely disappear in the near future.
+The `11.x` functionality and corresponding parameter values will likely disappear in the near future.
-* **contentPolicy:** This parameter controls whether we are primarily importing, exporting and publishing traditional OBIEE content, which generates *distribution* files, or using the nwe *BAR* functionality introduced in OBIEE 12c.
+* **contentPolicy:** This parameter controls whether we are primarily importing, exporting and publishing OBIEE content using traditional tools and APIs, therefore generating distribution files.
+Or, whether we are using the new BAR utilities and APIs introduced in OBIEE 12c.
 Possible values include: `distribution, bar, mixed, distribution-metadata, distribution-catalog`.
 The main values for this parmater are `distribution` or `bar`, with all others being for mostly depracated use cases.
 We are using the `distribution` setting, which is also the default

 # Building and Publishing
 The workflow for building OBIEE content usually occurs in the following steps:
-* **Build:** The building of OBIEE deployment artifacts from source control.
+* **Build:** The building of OBIEE content from source control.
 In source control we have the following checked in: the metadata repository as MDS-XML, and the presentation catalog in filesystem structure.
 The **build** steps involve building a binary RPD, as well as a catalog archive file of the `/Shared` folders of the catalog.
-Depending on the value of `contentPolicy`, we either build a distribution file or a 12c BAR file.
-Either a distribrution file, or a BAR file, is supported in working with OBIEE 12c environments.
+Depending on the value of `contentPolicy`, we package this up as either a distribution file or a BAR file.
+Both artifact types are fully supported in OBIEE 12c.
 * **Test (Optional):** After building our content, and prior to publishing it, we'll run a series of unit and/or regression tests to make sure our new content works as expected, and hasn't broken anything.
-We'll discuss regression testing further later on... so we'll exclude from our process at the moment.
+We'll discuss testing more later on... so for now we'll exclude testing results from our distribution files.
 * **Publish:** Publishing distribution files or BAR files to one or more [Maven repositories](https://maven.apache.org/pom.html#Repositories).

-Currently, we have the publication repositories and a version number configured in our `build.gradle`:
+Currently, we have the `publishing{}` closure with a `repositories{}` closure describing our publication location, as well as a version number:

 ```gradle
 version = '1.0.0'